 The spring is a great time to visit, as the weather is generally temperate and ideal for exploring the outdoors.
 American schools are still in session, so hiking trails will be quieter as well.

-Suggested itineraries featuring Sequoia National Park
+Suggested itinerary featuring Sequoia National Park

 This sample itinerary will give you an idea of what is possible when you travel in Sequoia National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.